IBET PhD Project: External Partners

 The IBET PhD Program partners with three organizations to help enhance the doctoral experience for Fellows.

-Black Engineers of Canada provides networking and mentoring opportunities at IBET PhD conferences and events.
-And they continue to promote diversity and inclusivity in the engineering profession that reflects Canadian society.
+Black Engineers of Canada provides networking and mentoring opportunities at IBET PhD conferences and events in its continued efforts to promote diversity and inclusivity in the Canadian Engineering Profession.

 The Vector Institute partners with the IBET PhD Project (IBET) to increase the number of Indigenous and Black professors in Engineering and Computer Science in Canada.
 Through the partnership, IBET Fellows gain access to Vector programming, including research talks and courses, as well as the Vector Digital Talent Hub, where they can connect with leading industry sponsors on AI-related internships and work opportunities.

 Part of the Canadian Black Scientists Network's (CBSN) mission is to increase the representation of Black Canadians as STEMM (Science, Technology, Engineering, Mathematics & Medical/Health) researchers and practitioners.
 CBSN holds conferences such as BE-STEMM that allow Black IBET PhD Project Fellows to share their research with other Black scientists.

 Fellows

-As of December 2024, a total of 57 IBET PhD Fellows at the 18 participating academic institutions had been supported through IBET Momentum Fellowships.
+As of June 2026, a total of 65 IBET PhD Fellows at the 18 participating academic institutions had been supported through IBET Momentum Fellowships.